Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [logging.loggers.lightstreamerLogger](./values.yaml#L590)

 Optional.
 The following is the base logger of all logging messages printed by Lightstreamer Kernel (with a few exceptions).
 Messages logged at `INFO` level notify major server activities, like session starting and ending.
-If these messages are enabled, they are also supplied to the internal MONITOR data adapter, together with `WARN` and `ERROR` messages.
+If these messages are enabled, they are also supplied to the internal `MONITOR` data adapter, together with `WARN` and `ERROR` messages.
 Messages logged at `DEBUG` level notify minor operations and all data flow inside the Server.
 They should not be enabled with production load levels.
 No useful messages are logged at `TRACE` level.
 The level is reserved for `DEBUG` versions of the Server.
 Severe `ERROR` messages are logged with a `FATAL` marker; in fact, a `FATAL` level is not natively supported by logback.
 Thanks to the marker, these messages can be filtered through logback's MarkerFilter.
-By the factory pattern configuration, `FATAL` is logged instead of `ERROR` for these messages (note the tricky "%-5.5(%p%marker)" pattern).
+By the factory pattern configuration, `FATAL` is logged instead of `ERROR` for these messages (note the tricky `%-5.5(%p%marker)` pattern).

 **Default:**